DCC-EX/dcc-ex.github.io/docs/turntable-ex/get-started.rst

 While following that process, you will need to make some ammendments to cater for Turntable-EX:

-* The software is available on the `Turntable-EX download page <https://github.com/DCC-EX/Turntable-EX/releases>`
+* See the :ref:`download/turntable-ex:turntable-ex` download page to obtain the Turntable-EX software.
-* References to CommandStation-EX are substituted with Turntable-EX (eg. your folder name needs to be called Turntable-EX)
+* References to CommandStation-EX are substituted with Turntable-EX (eg. your folder name needs to be called Turntable-EX).
-* You will need to set the board type to "Nano" and set the correct Processor type (typically ATMega328P)
+* You will need to set the board type to "Nano" and set the correct Processor type (typically ATMega328P).

-Once the software is loaded successfully on to Turntable-EX, the stepper motor should automatically start rotating in an attempt to find its "home" position, which will be activated when the magnet at the end of one end of the turntable comes in to close proximity to the hall effect sensor.
+Once the software is loaded successfully on to Turntable-EX, the stepper motor should automatically start rotating in an attempt to find its "home" position, which will be activated when the magnet at one end of the turntable comes in close proximity to the hall effect sensor.

 If you don't have the magnet installed at this point, or if it is too far from the sensor, Turntable-EX will rotate two full turns prior to flagging that homing has failed, and will then cease turning.